PEOPLE-ER/spectral-recovery/README.md

 R80P_result_50 = ra.R80P(percent=50)

 ```
 Finally, if you want to write your metric outputs, use `metrics_to_tifs` function.
-Results will be written to the output direcotry with their metric name (e.g "Y2R.tif", "RRI.tif").
+Results will be written to the output directory with their metric name (e.g "Y2R.tif", "RRI.tif").

 ```{python}
 metrics_to_tifs(metrics_array=Y2R_result, out_dir="your/output/dir/")